 A couple of months ago my grandfather - one of the healthiest men I've ever met - had a stroke, and the idea of losing him was unfathomable.
 As days went by, I slowly started accepting that the Universe may have had other plans for this grand man.
 Though he is still in rehab, the man I once knew is not the same as he was before.
 When I read about the Dadbot, I immediately thought that this could be the perfect start to keeping the ones you love alive longer - at least in a virtual way.
 I know that talking to a device might not seem ideal or it might generate some bittersweet feelings, but if I had to choose between hearing my grandpa's voice whenever I miss him or not hearing him at all, the choice is obvious, at least to me.

-Mini interview with James Vlahos, the Creator of Dadbot
+Interview with James Vlahos, the Creator of Dadbot

 Mindfully Augmented: Do you foresee the Dadbot improving people's lives?
 If so, how?